mikependon/RepoDB/RepoDb.Docs/atomic-batch-bulk.md

 # The Atomic, Batch and Bulk Operations

-RepoDb supports the different set of operations by default.
+RepoDB supports the different set of operations by default.
 With these operations, you can maximize the different ways of implementation to make your application more performant and efficient.

 ## Atomic Operation